CaleyD/FrontEndGuidelines/README.md

 ### Organization

 You should include exactly __one__ stylesheet on your page and no more.
-This base file should then import all dependancies and components.
+This base file should then import all dependencies and components.
 Components and styles for different sections should be contained in their own stylesheet and should not cross-pollinate.
 The home page styles directory, for example, contains the files `homepage.less` `layout.less` `featuredNews.less` `featuredVideo.less` `promoWeblets.less`

 `homepage.less` is included on the page and imports the different files for each section like this: